jrderuiter/mcp-stdio-adapter/README.md

-# MCP HTTP-to-STDIO adapter
+# MCP stdio adapter

-Simple proxy that allows you to expose a remote MCP server exposed over streamable HTTP as a local stdio MCP server.
+Simple proxy that allows you to expose a remote MCP servers (streamable HTTP) as a local stdio MCP server.
 Useful for using remote MCP servers in applications that only support stdio (such as Zed).

 ## Usage